STUDENT HEALTH CENTER

-Students living on campus MUST show documentation of having received the meningococcal meningitis vaccine or they will NOT be allowed to register for classes.
+Students who will be living in campus housing MUST show documentation of having received the meningococcal meningitis vaccine or they will NOT be allowed to move into their assigned residence OR register for classes.

 Students who do not reside on campus may waive the vaccine by signing the bottom of the disclosure form found in the health packet.
 It is strongly advised that athletes, whether or not residing on campus, receive the vaccine.

 Students are NOT fully registered until the college receives a completed medical form and required immunization records.
 The physical exam is a one-time requirement of all full-time students except intercollegiate student-athletes.
 Athletes must have a physical every year prior to their participation in intercollegiate practice or competition.